aureliojargas/txt2regex/tests/features.md

 # Feature tests for txt2regex

+This is file is both documentation and a test file, showing how some txt2regex features work in practice, with the command line options required to trigger them and their expected result.

+The [clitest](https://github.com/aureliojargas/clitest) tool can identify and run all the commands listed here and check if their actual output matches the expected one.
+Just run `clitest tests/features.md`.

 ## Setup

 Make sure all the commands use the same Bash version and the same txt2regex file.